FACT-Finder-Web-Components/documentation/markdown/en/overview-get-started.md

 Run `node start.js demo-folder-name` like stated on the [project page](https://github.com/FACT-Finder-Web-Components)

 ### Without NodeJS/Bower
-Copy the project directoy into the web server of your trust.
-Open a html file.
+Copy the project directory into the web server of your trust.
+Open an HTML file.

 ### Take a look at one of our many example implementation
 As a starting point you can take a look at our [demonstration overview]().
-Each demo contains a use-case based explanation on how to achieve certain functionality and the Api-Reference of all necessary elements.
+Each demo contains a use-case based explanation on how to achieve certain functionality and the API-Reference of all necessary elements.

 If want to find a specific element use the element [elements overview]()